AI Screenr

 B1.
 Usage-based billing upgrade prompt

-user segmentation and entitlementsactivation-based trigger choicecopy and CTA strategysuccess + guardrail metric pairingrollback plan and prompt kill criteria
+user segmentation and entitlementsactivation-based trigger choicecopy and call-to-action strategysuccess and guardrail metric pairingrollback plan and prompt stop criteria

 + Defined activation with concrete behavioural criteria rather than time